Zomon333/SadBoat-Engine/docs/intro.md

 # Introduction
+---
 The SadBoat Engine is an open source, free to use software primarily for video game development.
 It's original design is made to accommodate heavy multithreading and parallel processed graphics through Vulkan.
 When combined with the efficiency of low level code like C++, this structure is intended to allow for intensive games, such as physics simulators, to run in real time.

 We've attempted to make our engine object oriented and not terribly difficult to use.
 This being said, however, there can be a steep learning curve with more complicated programming features like multithreading and computer graphics.
 These documents are intended to be an aid on your journey to learn these tools.

 ## Organization
+---

-We've organized our document into a few smaller segments.
+We've organized our document into a few smaller segments for ease of access;
-- **Chapters:**   Feature Categories
-- **Pages:**      Feature Descriptions
-- **Page Sections:**  Feature Clarifications.
+**Chapters** contain pages regarding a category of features.
+**Pages** contain information regarding a specific feature.
+**Page Sections** contain clarifications on specific engine features.

+We currently have 7 chapters planned.
+6 are available, but not fully documented as of release 0.02.7V.

 ### Chapters
-- 1: Introduction
+>- 1: Introduction
-- 2: Utilities
+>- 2: Utilities
-- 3: Primitives
+>- 3: Primitives
-- 4: Events
+>- 4: Events
-- 5: Physics
+>- 5: Physics
-- 6: Rendering
+>- 6: Rendering

 More chapters will be written as engine development progresses.

 ### Page Sections
--   Prototype
+>-   Prototype
--   Usage: Basic
+>-   Usage: Basic
--   Usage: Advanced
+>-   Usage: Advanced
--   Implementation
+>-   Implementation
--   Extra Resources
+>-   Extra Resources

 #### Prototype
 >